AishwaryaVarma/Payment-Fraud-Detctionn/README.md

 # Payment-Fraud-Detctionn
-Credit-Card Fraud Detection using Binary Classification

-Detecting Payment Card Fraud
-Build a binary classification model that can identify transactions as either fraudulent or valid, based on provided, historical data.
+Credit-Card Fraud Detection using Binary Classification To build a binary classification model that can identify transactions as either fraudulent or valid, based on provided, historical data.
 In a 2016 study, it was estimated that credit card fraud was responsible for over 20 billion dollars in loss, worldwide.
 Accurately detecting cases of fraud is an ongoing area of research.

 <img src=notebook_ims/fraud_detection.png width=50% />